SteriPEN Ultra Review

 Water Quality

-Almost like magic, you touch a button, swirl, and voila…clean water that is free of bacteria, protozoa, and viruses.
+Like magic, you touch a button, swirl, and voila…clean water free of bacteria, protozoa, and viruses.
 The UV light sends out intense wavelengths that decimate these pathogens' DNA so they cannot reproduce.
-That means that even if they enter your system, it won't supposedly cause you any harm.
+That means that even if they enter your system, it supposedly won't cause you any harm.

 Durability & Maintenance

 This system supposedly can filter up to 50 liters per charge, though we noticed our battery running low before this claim, getting about half that, especially in colder weather.
-The company website says that one bulb can purify up to 8000 liters which we don't know is true or not.
+The company website says that one bulb can purify up to 8000 liters, but we don't know if this is true.

-SteriPEN offers both options that are rechargeable or with batteries.
+SteriPEN offers both rechargeable and battery-powered options.
 Depending on what you prefer, you should get the appropriate option.
 One of the most significant issues with this filter is reliability.
 We've experienced the SteriPEN glitching out on longer runs, leaving us without a water filtration system.
 If it's freezing, the battery will drain quickly.
-We also noticed that after several uses, the battery charge does not retain as it does at the beginning.
+We also noticed that after several uses, the battery charge does not remain as well-boosted as it does at the beginning.

 As a result of this lack of reliability, we can't wholeheartedly recommend it for extended backpacking trips.
-It's a good option where you can get back to a power source to the plugin.
-There are solar chargers that work nicely on the trail, but those require sun.
-If you are without that for a few days, you might get skunked.
-Even then, with a full charge, we've experienced the sad face for no reason, which left us frustrated and without clean water.
-Luckily we had a chemical treatment backup.
-Like everything electrical, it's not the most reliable in the backcountry and more suited for situations that won't leave you wondering if you'll survive or not.
+It's a good option for getting back to a power source for the plugin.
+Even if you bring along your favorite portable solar charger, you could get skunked if there's no sun.
+Even then, with a full charge, we experienced the sad face for no reason, which left us frustrated and without clean water.
+Luckily, we had a chemical treatment backup.
+Like everything electrical, it's not the most reliable in the backcountry and more suited for situations that won't leave you wondering if you'll survive.

 Treatment Time